 My husband and I have been married for almost 15 years.
 During that time, we have moved 3 times – once internationally, twice with our three kids.
 Over time, we have accumulated a lot of stuff.
 I have always made sure that my stuff is organized, though: friends who would visit our 900 square foot apartment in NYC would comment well-organized it seemed to be – and it was … the problem was, I didn’t realize that there was no real point in organizing stuff that I didn’t actually need.

-Be honest with yourself.
 Throwing stuff away is HARD – and it requires a lot of honesty.
-For example, in some cases you will need to look at an item of clothing and say: I have not worn this in so long (you can choose whatever your conditional timeframe is), and in reality I probably won’t wear it again because it didn’t fit right, or it’s too formal, or for any other reason is no longer of use.
+For example, in some cases, you will need to look at an item of clothing and say: I have not worn this in so long (you can choose whatever your conditional timeframe is), and in reality, I probably won’t wear it again because it didn’t fit right, or it’s too formal, or for any other reason is no longer of use.

 Brutal honesty isn’t the only quality you’ll need to cope with when you declutter.
-Emotions like fear, worry and anxiety will likely come into play to: maybe I WILL need it, or it IS useful, or I just can’t bear to get rid of it.
+Emotions like fear, worry, and anxiety will likely come into play too: maybe I WILL need it, or it IS useful, or I just can’t bear to get rid of it.

 One way I have found to ease my concerns when I declutter my own stuff – which I do often – is to work in stages.
 Every week I pick a place in my home to sort out.
 Sometimes it’s a space in my kids’ rooms; sometimes my closet, sometimes the kitchen.
 Admittedly, one of the biggest challenges for me comes from the fact that I don’t HAVE a lot, and what I DO have is really useful to me so it’s difficult to find things to get rid of.
 Even so, every time I decide on a space to deal with, I manage to find at least one thing to donate, trash, or otherwise get rid of; often, there is even more.